kodlens/smart_car_park/README.md

 # SMART CAR PARK
 This is application used Web and a hardware called ESP8266.
-This project is a car park which you can make reservation on a specific park.
+This project is a car parking application which you can make reservation on a specific car parking area.
 This will also cater online payment such as GCASH, Bank Payments etc... depending on the payment gateway.
 The payment gateway used in this application is PAYMONGO.